EURO GOVT-German yields rise after Draghi backs off rate cuts

 By William James and Marius Zaharia

-LONDON, Jan 10 (Reuters) - Yields on German bonds rose on Thursday after the European Central Bank left interest rates on hold and signalled pressure for a cut from some of the bank’s policymakers had eased.
+LONDON, Jan 10 (Reuters) - Yields on German bonds rose on Thursday after the European Central Bank left interest rates on hold and signalled pressure for a cut among the bank’s governing council had eased.

 ECB President Mario Draghi, speaking at the bank’s monthly news conference, said the decision to leave interest rates at 0.75 percent was unanimous.

-This contrasted with last month’s signal that the ECB was divided on whether to cut, and caused investors to quickly price out lingering expectations of a near-term fall in the central bank’s main interest rate.
+This contrasted with last month’s signal that the ECB was divided on whether to cut rates, and caused investors to quickly price out lingering expectations of a near-term fall in the cost of borrowing from the central bank.

 “The ECB’s evident reticence to either cut interest rates or, more importantly, signal any possibility of future interest rate reduction has added to the pressure on core curves,” said Rabobank strategist Richard McGuire.